arsam31/SAAC02-Notes/README.md

 Can be used to restrict what member accounts in an org can do.

+The root account does have full access to the account unless there is an SCP applicable to that account.
+The SCP takes priority over the root privileges.
+The only exception is for the management (former master account), SCPs cannot restrict that account.

 JSON policy document that can be attached:

 - To the org as a whole by attaching to the root container.